What inn is this

 Adeline introduces us … “In White Lion Square was the Travellers’ Rest, landlady Mrs. (Phoebe) Bell.
 Her son William Bell junior was landlord after his mother’s death.”

-Phoebe Riley was the daughter of Brinsley shoemaker John and Mira (nee Moss) and from April 1825 the wife of William Bell, blacksmith, framesmith and victualler, living near the confluence of Nottingham Road and Stanton Road — formerly Boot Lane — in an area previously known as Outram’s Buildings.
+Phoebe Riley was the daughter of Brinsley shoemaker John and Mira (nee Moss) and from April 1825 the wife of William Bell senior, blacksmith, framesmith and victualler, living near the confluence of Nottingham Road and Stanton Road — formerly Boot Lane — in an area previously known as Outram’s Buildings.

-Both originally from Nottinghamshire, Phoebe and William came to Ilkeston after their marriage and raised a family of many daughters and two surviving sons, the elder of whom, William, took over the control of the Inn when Phoebe died in December 1879, aged 71.
+Both originally from Nottinghamshire, Phoebe and William came to Ilkeston after their marriage and raised a family of many daughters and two surviving sons, the elder of whom, William junior, took over the control of the Inn when Phoebe died in December 1879, aged 71.
 Her husband had died in August 1854.

 Henry died in September 1830, aged 3.

 Eliza married needlemaker Amos Tatham in May 1847.

 Sarah Ann married miner George Wright in October 1850 and died in November 1871, aged 40, at the Spring Cottage Inn in Spring Lane, where her husband was the landlord.

 George subsequently lived with his only legitimate daughter Selina and her husband – since February 1872 – Jonathan Slack Pursglove, cabinet maker, upholsterer and paperhanger of Market Street.
 He died in that street in March 1895, aged 74.

 Before his marriage George had fathered two illegitimate daughters with Mary Morley, daughter of Cotmanhay schoolmaster John and Mary (nee Henshaw).